MaximeDante/MeditaionAPp/README.md

 This is a simple meditation app developed using JavaScript.
-The app allows users to develope their concentration power in meditation.
+The app allows users to develop their concentration power in meditation.
 The user can meditate and relax by enjoying the peaceful sound of a cloudy and sunny day.
 The user can decide and adjust the time using the app.